R. Scott Bakker: The Second Apocalypse

-When Bakker began writing the series in the early 2000s, however, he found it necessary to split each of the three novels into its own sub-series to incorporate all of the characters, themes and ideas he wished to explore.
-Bakker originally conceived of seven books: a trilogy and two duologies.
-This later shifted to two trilogies and one duology, with the acknowledgment that the third series may also expand to a trilogy.
+The Second Apocalypse is a fantasy series that includes three sub-series titled The Prince of Nothing, The Aspect-Emperor, and The No-God.
+The series was originally planned as a trilogy, but when Bakker began writing the series in the early 2000s he found it necessary to split each of the three novels into its own sub-series to incorporate all of the characters, themes and ideas he wished to explore.